 medium carrots, peeled and sliced or diced

 Freshly ground black pepper

 dried green split peas

 low-sodium chicken or vegetable broth

-smoked ham hock or ham bone (omit if you are a vegetarian and replace with 1/4 teaspoon smoked paprika, if desired)
+smoked ham hock or ham bone, or 1/4 teaspoon smoked paprika

-Melt the butter in a large, heavy pot (about 4 quarts in size) over medium heat.
+Melt the butter in a large, heavy pot (about 4 quarts) over medium heat.
 Add the onion, celery, and carrots, and cook until the onions are soft.
 Add the bay leaves, thyme, and season with salt and pepper.
-Add the split peas and stir to coat with the spices and the butter, then add the broth and the ham hock/ham bone.
-Bring to a boil.
+Add the split peas and stir to combine.
+Add the broth and the ham hock/ham bone or smoked paprika and bring to a boil.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days, or frozen for up to 3 months.